zengh5/AED_BGame/README.md

 ## Step 1, Alice does test 1:
    run Test1_AddDe_batch.py  (python)

-## Step 2, Alice does test 2 and get a PD matrix of the two-step test for a given P_fa.
+## Step 2, Alice does test 2 and gets a PD matrix of the two-step test for a given P_fa.
    run PD_twostep_test.m     (Matlab)

-## Step 3, the GOD solve the game.
+## Step 3, the GOD solves the game.
    run Nash_equilibrium.m    (Matlab)